 • A dedicated computer system with at least 16 GB RAM.

-• A fast solid state drive (SSD).
+• A fast, solid-state drive (SSD).

 • Reliable internet connection, ideally 1 Gbps.

-• 8 virtual Central Processing Unit (vCPU).
+• 8 virtual Central Processing Units (vCPU).

 Algorand’s Future: What To Expect?

-The introduction of staking rewards on Algorand is one of the biggest upgrade to come to the network in its history.
+The introduction of staking rewards on Algorand is one of the biggest upgrades to come to the network in its history.
 As we explained earlier, Algorand initially rewarded users for simply holding ALGO coins.
 The protocol then prioritized governance participation and rewarded tokens to users who participated in voting.

 With the launch of staking rewards on Algorand, the community expects increased demand for the ALGO token, driven by the potential yields and its enhanced utility.